 Bisoprolol has pharmacological effects that may cause harmful effects on pregnancy and/or the fetus/newborn.
 In general, beta-adrenoceptor blockers reduce placental perfusion, which has been associated with growth retardation, intrauterine death, abortion or early labour.
 Adverse effects (e.g. hypoglycaemia and bradycardia) may occur in the fetus and newborn infant.
 If treatment with beta-adrenoceptor blockers is necessary, beta1-selective adrenoceptor blockers are preferable.

-There are no data on the excretion of bisoprolol excreted in human milk.
+It is unknown whether this drug is excreted in human milk.
 Therefore, breastfeeding is not recommended during administration of bisoprolol.

 In a study with coronary heart disease patients bisoprolol did not impair driving performance.
 However, due to individual variations in reactions to the drug, the ability to drive a vehicle or to operate machinery may be impaired.
 This should be considered particularly at start of treatment and upon change of medication as well as in conjunction with alcohol.